 See how the projections over land are connected to each other in this schematic [378KB] and also UKCP18 Guidance: How to use the land projections [1.8MB].
 You may also find this schematic [68KB] helpful to understand which sets of information to use.

 The probabilistic projections combine information from several collections of computer models with observations using advanced statistical methods.

 The new set of simulations using global climate models enable users to analyse changes in future climate that are coherent in space and time on a horizontal spatial scale of around 60km.

 If you are investigating local climate effects, the regional projections are downscaled versions of the global projections at 12km.
-This set of projections has greater spatial detail than the 25km model used in UKCP09 and benefits from a range of model improvements.
+The local projections are downscaled versions of the regional projections at 2.2 km.
+Both these sets of projections have greater spatial detail than the 25km regional climate model used in UKCP09 and benefit from a range of model improvements..